Haas Hall Academy: Academics

 Haas Hall Academy's curriculum is an accelerated college preparatory academic program.
 Accredited by AdvancED and the Arkansas Department of Education (ADE), Haas Hall Academy holds membership in The College Board and the Science National Honor Society.
 Students engage in coursework including Advanced Placement (AP), courses with concurrent college credit provided a local university (for example, University of Arkansas at Fayetteville), and the school encourages students to take college courses at local colleges and universities.
 Since its inception in 2004, Haas Hall has achieved Adequate Yearly Progress.

 Out of 16,200 schools considered by Newsweek for their America's Top High Schools list, Haas Hall Academy Ranked #19 in the nation.

 Athletics

 The Haas Hall Mastiffs participate in various interscholastic activities in the 3A West Conference administered by the Arkansas Activities Association.
-The school athletic activities include basketball (boys/girls), bowling (boys/girls), cross country (boys/girls), track and field (boys/girls), golf (boys/girls), tennis (boys/girls) and swimming (boys/girls).
+The school athletic activities include basketball (boys/girls), bowling (boys/girls), cross country (boys/girls), track and field (boys/girls), golf (boys/girls), tennis (boys/girls), soccer (co-ed), and swimming (boys/girls).